Lepidoptera: Reproductive system

-In the reproductive system of butterflies and moths, the male genitalia are complex and unclear.
-In females the three types of genitalia are based on the relating taxa: 'monotrysian', 'exoporian', and 'ditrysian'.
-In the monotrysian type is an opening on the fused segments of the sterna 9 and 10, which act as insemination and oviposition.
-In the exoporian type (in Hepialoidea and Mnesarchaeoidea) are two separate places for insemination and oviposition, both occurring on the same sterna as the monotrysian type, i.e. 9 and 10.
+In the reproductive system of butterflies and moths, the male genitalia are complex.
+In females the three types of genitalia are named for the associated moth clades: 'monotrysian', 'exoporian', and 'ditrysian'.
+In the monotrysian type there is an opening on the fused segments of the sterna 9 and 10, which allows insemination and oviposition.
+In the exoporian type (in Hepialoidea and Mnesarchaeoidea) there are separate places for insemination and oviposition, both on the same sterna as the monotrysian type, i.e. 9 and 10.
 The ditrysian groups have an internal duct that carries sperm, with separate openings for copulation and egg-laying.
-In most species, the genitalia are flanked by two soft lobes, although they may be specialized and sclerotized in some species for ovipositing in area such as crevices and inside plant tissue.
-Hormones and the glands that produce them run the development of butterflies and moths as they go through their life cycles, called the endocrine system.
+In most species, the genitalia are flanked by two soft lobes, although they may be specialized and sclerotized in some species for ovipositing in areas such as crevices and inside plant tissue.
+The glands that produce hormones drive development as the insects go through their life cycles.
 The first insect hormone prothoracicotropic hormone (PTTH) operates the species life cycle and diapause.
-This hormone is produced by corpora allata and corpora cardiaca, where it is also stored.
-Some glands are specialized to perform certain task such as producing silk or producing saliva in the palpi.
-While the corpora cardiaca produce PTTH, the corpora allata also produces juvenile hormones, and the prothorocic glands produce moulting hormones.
+It is produced by corpora allata and corpora cardiaca, where it is stored.

 Digestive system

-In the digestive system, the anterior region of the foregut has been modified to form a pharyngeal sucking pump as they need it for the food they eat, which are for the most part liquids.
-An esophagus follows and leads to the posterior of the pharynx and in some species forms a form of crop.
-The midgut is short and straight, with the hindgut being longer and coiled.
-Ancestors of lepidopteran species, stemming from Hymenoptera, had midgut ceca, although this is lost in current butterflies and moths.
-Instead, all the digestive enzymes, other than initial digestion, are immobilized at the surface of the midgut cells.
+In the digestive system, the front of the foregut is modified to form a pharyngeal sucking pump for feeding on liquids such as nectar.
+The esophagus leads to the posterior of the pharynx and in some species forms a form of crop.
+The midgut is short and straight, while the hindgut is longer and coiled.
+Ancestral lepidopterans, stemming from Hymenoptera, had midgut ceca, not present in current butterflies and moths.
+Instead, digestive enzymes, other than initial digestion, are immobilized at the surface of the midgut cells.
 In larvae, long-necked and stalked goblet cells are found in the anterior and posterior midgut regions, respectively.
-In insects, the goblet cells excrete positive potassium ions, which are absorbed from leaves ingested by the larvae.
-Most butterflies and moths display the usual digestive cycle, but species with different diets require adaptations to meet these new demands.
+The goblet cells excrete positive potassium ions, absorbed from leaves ingested by the larvae.
+Most lepidopterans display the usual digestive cycle, sometimes adapted for specialised diets.
 Some, like the luna moth, exhibit no digestive system whatsoever; they survive as adults from stored energy consumed as larvae and live for no longer than 7–10 days.

 Internal morphology of adult male in the family Nymphalidae, showing most of the major organ systems, with characteristic reduced forelegs of that family: The corpora include the corpus allatum and the corpus cardiaca.